-Kids love the bold colors of the child-sized Younger 37” Bodyboard, which comes in blue, green or red.
+Kids love the bold colors of the child-sized Younger 33-inch Super Bodyboard, which comes in blue, red, and yellow.
 Parents are equally enamored of the board’s wallet-friendly price-tag and safety-conscious design.
-It features two grab handles to help kids stay onboard, whether they’re catching a wave or duck diving beneath one.
-The EPS core is extra buoyant, a wristband leash, and an ultra-light build — it's just 1.6 pounds —that's easy for little arms to carry to the shore themselves.
+It features an EPS core which is extra buoyant, a wristband leash, and an ultra-light build — it's just 1.6 pounds —that's easy for little arms to carry to shore.

 Channels on the bottom of the board give it a better grip on the wave face, while 60/40 rails increase its maneuverability, making it easier to master basic tricks.
 The HDPE slick is a cost-saving option that is well-suited to smaller, lighter riders, who exert less pressure on the board and therefore have no need for the shape-retaining properties of Surlyn.

 Specifically designed with beginners in mind, the Wave Rebel Malaga Bodyboard is a great choice for newcomers to the sport who aren’t yet ready to invest in a higher-end board.
 It features a flexible deck, a Pro-Slick bottom and an expanded polystyrene (EPS) core.
 The latter makes the board stiff and lightweight, with good buoyancy for riding smaller waves to shore.
 Meanwhile, the stability afforded by the crescent tail gives you the confidence you need to master the basics in record time.

 Amazon reviewers state that the board is impressively durable, especially in comparison to other beginner models.
 It comes with a double swivel straight urethane leash (handy for keeping the board close when you inevitably fall off during your first attempts at wave domination).
 The 42” length is suited to riders measuring 5’4” to 6’0” tall and 120 to 180 pounds, while color choices include black, red and yellow.

 The Hubboards Dubb Pro Plus PP CT Bodyboard is custom-made for drop-knee riders who also like to ride prone on occasion.
 It caters to the fact that the drop-knee style puts the majority of your weight at the back of the board with a wide crescent tail; while the contoured deck offers extra grip for hands and knees through big landings and gnarly duck dives.